PeterGarbett/intrusion/README.md

 Installation notes:

-I currently run this under my user account which some may think is a tad unproffesional.
-Should be easy enough to change.
+I currently run this under a system account named embed.

+python3.14 breaks the code, probably related to shared data when multithreading.

+I have changed setup-virt to select python3.12 to avoid this problem for now.

 set runlevel to 3 via the command. sudo systemctl set-default target multi-user.target